vesoft-inc/nebula-java/README.md

 > **NOTE**: Nebula Java is not thread-safe.

-## Two branches of this repository
+## Two main branches of this repository

 In this repository, you can find two branches for the source code of Nebula Java of different versions.

 ### The master branch

-The master branch is for Nebula Java v2.0, which works with Nebula Graph v2.0 only.
+The master branch is for Nebula Java v2.0, which works with Nebula Graph v2.0 nightly.

 This README file provides Java developers with instructions on how to connect to Nebula Graph v2.0.